GAGGIUINO/gaggiuino.github.io/docs/README.md

 >
 > 2. Make sure you **ALWAYS** flash both the microcontroller as well as the LCD unit.

+!> Arduino Nano won't flash with the LCD attached to the RX/TX pins so make sure to disconnect it at that time.

 ## Community Speaks
 <iframe width="560" height="315" src="https://www.youtube.com/embed/MxPNQRCxQZc" title="GAGGIUINO Upgrade Show" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>